a2liu/heaparray-rs/README.md

     let info = 17;
     let len = 8;
     let dynamic = MySuperSliceable::with_label(info, len, |_,_| 0);
+    // prints: "Array { label: 17, len: 8, elements: [0, 0, 0, 0, 0, 0, 0, 0] }"
     println!("{:?}", dynamic);
 }
 ```

+### Reference-Counted Arrays
+Using `heaparray::naive_rc`, you can construct reference-counted dynamically-sized
+types.
+Instead of using an `Arc<Vec<Data>>`, which is two pointer indirections from
+the data you retrieve, you can use `RcArray<Data>`, which has a functionally similar
+interface, but with less indirection overhead at runtime.

 License: MIT